Israeli president picks Netanyahu to try to form government

 “This is not an easy decision on a moral and ethical basis,” he added.
 “The state of Israel is not to be taken for granted.
 And I fear for my country.”

 With that, Rivlin nudged forward the twin dramas over the country’s future and Netanyahu’s fate, giving Israel’s longest-serving premier a fresh chance to try to salvage his career.
 Netanyahu now has up to six weeks to try to cobble together a coalition.
-If he fails, Rivlin could give another party leader the opportunity to try to form a government — or the country could be plunged into yet another election.
+If he fails, Rivlin could give another party leader the opportunity to try to form a government — or the country could be plunged into an unprecedented fifth election in just over two years.

 Netanyahu has the most support — 52 seats — in Israel’s Knesset.
 But that is still short of a 61 seats needed for a majority.
 He is likely to use his powers of persuasion to try to lure a number of opponents, including close former aides who have vowed never to serve under him again, with generous offers of powerful government ministries or legislative committees.